 - i.
 The Companies Act, 2013 ('the Act') and the rules read with amendments made thereunder; - ii.
-The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - iii.
+The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder: - iii.
 The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - iv.
 Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings (To the extent applicable to the Company during the audit period); - v.
-The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') viz. : - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - c) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - d) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 (Not applicable to the Company during the audit period); - e) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 (Not applicable to the Company during the audit period); - f) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 (Not applicable to the Company during the audit period); - g) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (Not applicable as the Company is not registered as Registrar to issue and Share Transfer Agent during the audit period);
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') viz.: - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - c) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - d) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 (Not applicable to the Company during the audit period); - e) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 (Not applicable to the Company during the audit period); - f) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 (Not applicable to the Company during the audit period); - g) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (Not applicable as the Company is not registered as Registrar to issue and Share Transfer Agent during the audit period); - h) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 (Not applicable to the Company during the audit period); and

-Practising Company Secretaries 101, Parn-Kutir, 1st Floor, Opp.
-Old Sanjeevani Hospital, Rani Sati Marg, Malad (East), Mumbai - 400 097.
-Tel: 022-28818135 Website: www.jsa-cs.com; Email ID: jaya@jsa-cs.com
+101, Parn-Kutir, 1st Floor, Opp.
+Old Sanjeevani Hospital, Rani Sati Marg, Malad (East), Mumbai - 400 097 Website: www.jsa-cs.com; Email ID: corplaw@jsa-cs.com

-- h) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 (Not applicable to the Company during the audit period); and - i) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 (Not applicable to the Company during the audit period); - vi.
+- The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 (Not applicable to the Company during the audit period); - vi.
 Rules, Regulations and Guidelines issued by the Reserve Bank of India as are applicable to Non-Deposit taking NBFC which are specifically applicable to the Company; - vii.
-Management has identified and confirmed the following laws as being specifically applicable to the company during the audit period: - a) Companies Act, 2013; - b) Securities Laws; - c) Secretarial Standard 1 2 & 3 issued by the Institute of the Company Secretaries of India; - d) Labour Laws; - e) Environmental laws; - f) Competition Act, 2002 (General provisions of law is applicable Company does not have any combination); - g) SEBI (Listing Obligation and Disclosure Requirement) Regulation, 2015; - h) Tax Laws;
+Further, as informed by the management, the Company has identified and complied with the following laws as being specifically applicable to the Company during the audit period: - a) Companies Act, 2013; - b) Securities Laws: - c) Secretarial Standard 1 2 & 3 issued by the Institute of the Company Secretaries of India; - d) Labour Laws; - e) Environmental laws; - f) Competition Act, 2002 (General provisions of law is applicable Company does not have any combination); - g) SEBI (Listing Obligation and Disclosure Requirement) Regulation, 2015; - h) Tax Laws;